warrieka/warrieka.github.io/README.md

 - **Location search** based on databases joined to the CRAB database, like the locations of the schools in Flanders.
 - **Traffic obstruction information** from the [GIPOD](http://gipod.api.agiv.be/#!index.md) public works and manifestation database.

-The goal of this project is to make these webservices available to QGIS-users, so they can be uses for creating print-maps and for doing research and analyses.
+The goal of this project is to make these web-services available to QGIS-users, so they can be uses for creating print-maps and for doing research and analyses.

 Use cases:
 ----